CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms: iOS, macOS, watchOS, tvOS, visionOS, build, test, run, debug, log, UI automation, and XcodeBuildMCP.
-These are terms users would naturally use when requesting Apple platform development tasks.
+Includes strong natural trigger terms that users would actually say: iOS, macOS, watchOS, tvOS, visionOS, build, test, run, debug, log, UI automation, and Xcode.
+These cover the major Apple platforms and common development actions comprehensively.

 3 / 3